-The registered manager and staff understood the principles of the Mental Capacity Act 2005 (MCA) and the Deprivation of Liberty Safeguards (DoLS) and how to apply these in practice.
+The registered manager and staff understood the principles of the Mental Capacity Act 2005 (MCA) and the associated Deprivation of Liberty Safeguards (DoLS) and how to apply these in practice.
 The MCA provides the legal framework to assess people's capacity to make certain decisions, at a certain time.
 When people are assessed as not having the capacity to make a decision, a best interest decision is made involving people who know the person well and other professionals, where relevant.
-Records showed best interest meetings had been held to discuss people taking medicines and attending hospital appointments.
 DoLS provide legal protection for those vulnerable people who are, or may become, deprived of their liberty and there is no other way to help ensure that people are safe.
-A DoLS assessor recorded in the compliments record; "I must say your paperwork for [...] is excellent."

-The registered manager informed us each person was subject to a DoLS authorisation and people were restricted from leaving the service on their own to keep them safe.
+The registered manager informed us some people were subject to a DoLS authorisation and people were restricted from leaving the service on their own to keep them safe.
 Staff were aware of people's legal status and when to involve others who had the legal responsibility to make decisions on people's behalf.
-The registered manager said when it came to more complex decisions such as people leaving the premises without staff supporting them; they understood other professionals and appointee would need to be consulted to ensure they were acting in people's best interest and ensuring their safe care.
+The registered manager said when it came to more complex decisions such as people leaving the premises without staff supporting them; they understood other professionals and appointees would need to be consulted to ensure they were acting in people's best interest and ensuring their safe care.
 This helped to ensure actions were carried out in line with legislation.
+One person had a best interest meeting minutes on their file.
+This recorded a full discussion on the application of a DoLs authorisation which had taken place and agreed that this person needed one to one support when leaving the premises.
+This showed they were acting in people's best interest.